Group Interview Questions, Sample Answers, and Interviewing Tips

 Employers hold group interviews for a number of reasons.
-Firstly, group interviews with multiple candidates are very efficient: they allow the interviewer to conduct multiple interviews at the same time, saving a lot of time.
+Firstly, group interviews with multiple candidates are very efficient: they allow the interviewer to conduct multiple interviews at the same time, saving a lot of work hours.

-When there is a panel of interviewers, a group interview becomes an efficient way to introduce job seekers to all the people he or she would be working with.
+When there is a panel of interviewers, a group interview becomes an efficient way to introduce job seekers to all the people they would be working with.

 Companies may also conduct group interviews because they show which candidates work well with others.
 A group interview will also show an employer which candidates will fit well with the company culture.